defold/doc/docs/en/tutorials/grading.md

     gl_FragColor = graded_color;
 }
 ```
-1. Calculate the two cells.
+1. Calculate the two adjacent cells to read from.
-2. Calculate the two separate lookup positions, one for each cell.
+2. Calculate two separate lookup positions, one for each cell.
-3. Sample the two colors.
+3. Sample the two colors from the cell positions.
-3. Mix the colors according to the fraction of `cell`, which is the unrounded cell number.
+3. Mix the colors linearly according to the fraction of `cell`, which is the scaled blue color value.

 Running the game again with the test texture now yields much better results.
 The banding on the blue channel is gone:

 ![blue no banding](images/grading/blue_no_banding.png)

-## Time to do some grading!
+## Grading the lookup texture

 Okay, that was a lot of work to draw something that looks exactly like the original game world.
 But this setup allows us to do something really cool.
 Hang on now!